 Adults with ADHD are at higher risk for having low self-esteem, more depression, anxiety, and less adaptive social skills compared to adults who do not have the disorder.
 Developing other mental-health conditions (co-morbidity) is more common in adults who have hyperactivity and impulsivity rather than inattention as characteristics of ADHD.
-ADHD adults are also more likely to be in more motor-vehicle accidents, smoke cigarettes, use drugs, and to engage in antisocial behaviors, particularly if untreated.
+ADHD adults are also more likely to be in more motor-vehicle accidents, smoke cigarettes, use drugs, have anger problems, and to engage in antisocial behaviors, particularly if untreated.

-Adults with ADHD tend to have more trouble with self-control and marital problems, as well as with peers and authority figures.
+Adults with ADHD tend to have more trouble with self-control and marital problems, as well as problems with peers and authority figures.
 They may be socially isolated.

 Education and career

 Adults with ADHD tend to complete fewer years of education.
 These individuals seem to be attracted to careers that often provide excitement, like sales.
-They tend to be plagued by frequent changes in jobs as well as lose more jobs and have difficulty organizing work tasks.
+They tend to be plagued by procrastination, frequent changes in jobs, as well as lose more jobs and have difficulty organizing work tasks.

 Find out what women really need.